MIBICT/JS-Guess-Number/README.md

 When visitor guess number right - show message with total number of attempts.

 Second phase:
+- move message from alert window to inline text
 - generate separate CSS file and input some decoration
 - generate separate JS file &#10003;